Health care in Sweden

 Dental care in Sweden is separate from the overall health care and the Public Dental Service (Folktandvården) can be found on several locations all over the country.
 Costs for dental care can vary depending on your problem, where you are from etc.

 You will be part of the Swedish public health care system once you have a Swedish personal identity number, but it is important that you make sure to be covered by a good insurance as well.
-More information can be found further down on this page.

 "1177" has information about emergency clinics, dental care and hospitals in the Gothenburg area.
 Here, you can also fin...